DioxusLabs/prettier-please/README.md

 This crate provides functionality to pretty-print your procedural macros and any captured Rust code.

 This is intended for macros like Dioxus' `rsx!` and Yew's `html!` to properly format their captured Rust code.

+This crate diverges from Dtonlay's prettyplease in that it is trying to be as close to Rustfmt as possible instead of "good enough".

+Prettier-Please is designed for use in LSPs to make use of DSLs in Rust easier.
+It is used in Dioxus autoformatting logic to support nested calls.

 <br>